 Should you sell the property at a later date, ‘lettings relief’ may be available to cover any ‘unrelieved’ periods of absence.

 The first thing to do is to work out any capital gain arising.
 Next you should work out how much of the gain will be fully relieved because it was your private residence.
 Periods where the gain would be fully relieved, because you were in job-related accommodation for example, should be included here even if the property was let out during that time.
 If there is any unrelieved gain remaining, you need to work out how much of that unrelieved gain relates to the period of letting that has not been covered by any other relief.
 The amount of the unrelieved gain that relates to the period of letting can be reduced by letting relief.

 - £40,000; and

 - the amount of private residence relief available

-John sold his property in April 2018, realising a gain of £150,000.
-The property was originally bought in April 2008.
+John is a member of the armed forces.
+He sold his property in April 2019, realising a gain of £150,000.
+The property was originally bought in April 2009.
 He had lived in the property for six months before moving to service accommodation for three years.
 After that, he left the armed forces and moved back to this property for a year.
 He then found another job and had to move away.
 At this stage he decided to let out the property.

 Total period of ownership 10 years

 Job-related accommodation 3 years

 Of the gain of £150,000, 6/10 of that is fully relieved, leaving a gain of £60,000.
 All of that £60,000 gain is attributable to a period when the property was let.